 Taking more of this medicine will not make it more effective, and may cause serious or life-threatening side effects.

 Use this medication for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Vancomycin will not treat a viral infection such as the common cold or flu.
+FIRST-Vancomycin 50 will not treat a viral infection such as the common cold or flu.

 If you use this medication long-term, you may need frequent medical tests at your doctor's office.